 Sick leave is considered to be one continuous leave if the employee has been off for the same illness/injury without returning to work for 15 consecutive scheduled workdays before taking another day for the same illness or injury.

 Sick leave recorded for a three-month period will be flagged for an early intervention and for a return-to-work specialist to follow up.
 If the leave is expected to be three months or longer, or the situation is complicated, submit an AskMyHR service request for help managing the situation.
-Write sick leave as the subject, and select Leave and Time Off as the Service.
+Write sick leave as the subject.

 Request a Doctor’s Certificate Form (ST02) if there is not enough information to approve a leave or when the leave is going to be longer than one month.
 The STIIP explains when a doctor’s certificate can be requested under other circumstances.
 At least, doctor’s certificates should be obtained monthly or when updated medical information is needed for return to work planning.